nithinrdy/connect-mono/README.md

 Built using ReactJS, Framer Motion, TailwindCSS, ExpressJS, Supabase, Socket.IO/Socket.IO-client & WebRTC.
 Written in TypeScript.

 Deployed to an Azure B1s Linux instance -- https://4.213.88.24.nip.io/

+Please visit the repos themselves for more details.